REAL ESTATE SEO GROWTH HACKS: GET MORE DIRECT LEADS

 Much has changed with the remarkable explosion in the global adoption of the internet.
 Today, over 80% of prospective home buyers are online and candidly seeking information and guidance from the internet regarding their home purchases.

-Let’s dig deeper into how you can get started, throughout this article we’re going to examine the SEO tips you can use to take your business to the top of Google rankings!
+Let’s dig deeper into how you can get started, throughout this article we’re going to examine the tips you can use to take your real estate business to the top of Google rankings!

 What does SEO mean in real estate?

-The basic principle of SEO is targeting and then ranking higher for keywords related to your niche and services.
+The basic principle of SEO (search engine optimization) is targeting and then ranking higher for keywords related to your niche and services through keyword research.